divnix/std/docs/explain/why-nix.md

 There is a special category of strings, so called "Nix store paths" (strings that start with `/nix/store/...`).
-These store paths represent build artifacts that are content adressed ahead-of-time through the inputs of an otherwise pure build function, called [`derivation`][derivations].
+These store paths represent build artifacts that are content addressed ahead-of-time through the inputs of an otherwise pure build function, called [`derivation`][derivations].

 When you finally reify (i.e. "build") your string interpolation, then all these Nix store